Document Information

 - Altimeter: Do not say "point" or "decimal"

 - Remarks: Specify any additional information that will be useful or pertinent to pilots such as severe Wx.
-Give the landing and departing runways, and if able - which approaches (ILS, visual, etc) are in use.
+Give the landing and departing runways, and which approaches (ILS, visual, etc) are in use.

 - NOTAMs: Use to communicate any special circumstances.
 In general, the only thing you need to record is the section about the runway's being renamed.